mircealungu/mircea/thoughtstream.md

 oct 24

 Christians used to think of God as a great king (king of kings) or a great lord (lord of lords).
-With our current understanding of the universe, it's much more likely that he'd be physicist of physicists or hacker of hackers.
+Not surprising: every age has it's own idea of who's the most powerful in the world.
+In the past military might was the epitome of power.
+Now, we seem to believe that it's creative power.
+With our current understanding of the world, it's much more likely that the most powerful being we would imagine would be something like a physicist of physicists or hacker of hackers.
 Or physicist-hacker of physicist-hackers.

 If God would self-identify as hacker, he'd probably be an interventionist god: stop the execution of the universe, make a change because something seems wrong (or because one of the protagonists asks *with all their heart*?); then restart.
 A bit like a Smalltalk debugger: pause, change, continue.